canari-dev/Detecting-asymmetric-information-with-Deutsche-Boerse-PDS/README.md

 # Detecting-asymmetric-information-with-dbg-pds

-Building on the dbg-pds-option-calibration git, I am now using the data in order to detect cases of asymmetric information.
+Building on the dbg-pds-option-calibration git, I am now using the data in order to detect instances of asymmetric information.

 # The BuildInputs class is just here to transform the parameters files generated in the dbg-pds-option-calibration git into time series.